trillaman/Articles/0x1 Networking/How to reset ipFIRE GUI password.md

 $var =~ /([A-Za-z0-9_-]*)/;        $var = $1;
 Above part is giving us what exactly is taken for hash so value taken and what?
-And regex wasn't parsing this to "sub-take" for final comparing.
+AND REGEX WASN'T PARSING THIS TO "SUB-TAKE" FOR FINAL COMPARING

 ![alt text](images/ipfire_6.png "")